 Asaf Applebaum is an M.Sc. neuroscience student at the Gonda Multidisciplinary Brain Research Center at Bar-Ilan University.
 Asaf holds a B.Sc. in computer sciences and has worked as a research assistant at Jerusalem College of Technology (JCT).
 His main field of interest is the relationship between the different parts of the self and their underlying cognitive and neural mechanisms

 Niva is an M.A. student in the Clinical Psychology program at Bar-Ilan University.
 She holds a B.A. in Psychology and in the “Amirim” program for excellence at the Hebrew University.
 During her B.A., she studied at Berlin School of Mind and Brain as an exchange student.
 Her main interest is the relationship between the minimal self, episodic memory, and reality monitoring.

 M.Sc.
 Student / Lab Manager

-Gabriela Panishev is a bachelor student in Neuroscience and Psychology.
+Gabriela Panishev is an M.Sc. student in Neuroscience and Psychology.
 Her main field of interest is cognitive neuroscience, focusing on metacognition and the reciprocal effects of psychiatric disorders and self-perception on each other.
 For several years, Gabriela volunteered in youth movement for children with special needs ("Krembo Wings").
 She loves playing the piano and practicing Yoga.

 After obtaining his M.Sc. in the field of popular music from Amsterdam’s Conservatory, Ariel became fascinated by the cognitive mechanisms underlying our experience of sound, such as predictive coding, auditory feedback, echolocation & cancellation.
 He is interested in discovering when we shape our sound perception to fit reality, and when is it the other way around.